 ~ Training Tips ~

 We don't believe that 'training' is something that you do TO your dog, rather something you do together.
 A two way system that relies on good communication, trust and understanding.
 If your dog cannot understand your communication how can he truly trust your judgment and when it comes to the crunch will he decide for himself or listen to you?
 When I first meet a dog I am asking myself is this dog more emotional brained (reactive, relying on innate instincts) or is he logical brained (a thinking being, having been taught to use his brain and take his owner's actions into the equation.)
-You are Always training your dog whether you mean to or not.
+You are training your dog whether you mean to or not by every interaction.
 Try to be mindful of what effect your own behaviour has on your dog.

 ''Give your dog a job''